Raystown Lake Fishing Reports May 2026 | Live Updates & Tips

 Large bucktails and jerkbaits trigger the most strikes, especially during overcast conditions.
 Work these lures with an erratic retrieve, incorporating pauses that often trigger following fish to strike.

-Water temperatures in the mid-60s have muskies actively feeding.
+Spring water temperatures in the low 50s have muskies becoming more active after winter dormancy.
 Focus efforts on main lake points and humps where these apex predators ambush schools of larger baitfish.

 Essential Raystown Lake Fishing Map & Hotspots